Which Investment Brokerage in Singapore is Best? Here’s How to Decide

 2. CDP account vs custodian account

-Wondering whether to go for POEMS or SAXO?
-Well, one of the key differences is the “Stock Holding Type” or the type of account they use for Singapore stocks (if you’re eyeing US stocks, you’ll need a custodian account for sure).
+Wondering why some people choose to trade with bank brokerages despite the higher fees?
+Well, one of the key differences is the “Stock Holding Type” or the type of account they use for Singapore stocks.
+Note that if you’re eyeing US stocks, you’ll need a custodian account for sure.
+The whole CDP vs custodian account discussion doesn’t apply to US stocks, as The Central Depository is only for trades on SGX.

-POEMS has a Central Depository Account (CDP account), while SAXO’s is a custodian account.
+Most bank brokers offer you a Central Depository Account (CDP account), while independent brokers offer a custodian account.
 What’s the difference?

-• CDP account: Stocks are held under your name, in your own personal CDP account.
-You have full shareholder rights such as attending AGMs (annual general meetings).
-If the brokerage goes bankrupt, your ownership of the shares will not be affected.
+• CDP account: Stocks are held under your name in your own personal CDP account.
+You have full shareholder rights, such as attending AGMs (annual general meetings).
+If the brokerage or bank goes bankrupt, your ownership of the shares will not be affected.
 On the downside, CDP accounts generally charge higher fees.

 • Custodian account: The brokerage owns the stocks on your behalf, so the stocks are technically not in your name.
 Sounds risky, but MAS regulates the financial industry very tightly in Singapore, and most brokerages keep custodian accounts separate so that they will not be affected financially.
 One of the biggest plus sides to custodian accounts is that they generally charge lower fees.